Anix003/Project-AI/SETUP_GUIDE.md

 ## 🎉 You're All Set!

-Your ComplainHub platform is now ready.
+Your Civic-AI platform is now ready.
 Start filing complaints and watch the AI magic happen!

 For issues or questions, check the main README.md or create an issue on GitHub.